JohnScience/patterns/src/idioms/module-companion.md

 In Rust, functions belong to the value [namespace], while modules belong to the type namespace.
 This results in a possibility of having a function and a module with the same name in the same scope [^1].

-This idiom is similar in spirit to
+This idiom - *in the sense of a group of code fragments sharing an equivalent semantic role for specific language rather than a collection of code fragments that are considered conventional and supported by the community of that language* - is similar in spirit to

 * ["companion object"] idiom in Scala and Kotlin,
 * `TraitName` and `derive(TraitName)` idiom in Rust.
 For example, `serde::Serialize`&nbsp;(&nbsp;[trait](https://docs.rs/serde/latest/serde/trait.Serialize.html)&nbsp;|&nbsp;[derive macro](https://docs.rs/serde/latest/serde/derive.Serialize.html)&nbsp;).